paul-headington/angular-webpack-seed/README.md

 ## Example and tutorial
 Foxandxss has provided some excellent material on how to write Angular with ES6, which I have mostly strived to adhere to in the generator.

-It's generally a good introctory read: [angular-tips](http://angular-tips.com/blog/2015/06/using-angular-1-dot-x-with-es6-and-webpack/)
+It's generally a good introductory read: [angular-tips](http://angular-tips.com/blog/2015/06/using-angular-1-dot-x-with-es6-and-webpack/)

 ## License